bitcoin-dot-org/Bitcoin.org/_posts/2018-09-14-how-to-translate.md

 you choose to translate.
 Please be careful to preserve the original meaning of each text.
 Sentences and popular expressions should sound native in your language.
 Translations need to be reviewed by a reviewer or coordinator before publication.
-Once reviewed, coordinators will notify the Team Leaders that a certain translation is ready for publication.
+Once reviewed, coordinators will notify the team leaders that a certain translation is ready for publication.
 If in doubt, please contact the coordinator(s) for your language on Transifex.